 The Faculty of Arts is committed to promoting access to education and positive employment outcomes for Indigenous Australian students and staff and help to reduce disadvantage among Aboriginal and Torres Strait Islander people.
-In line with the University’s Reconciliation Action Plan, the Faculty has developed strategies that support Indigenous undergraduate and postgraduate students, post-doctoral researchers, professional and academic staff through a range of initiatives.
+In line with the University’s Reconciliation Action Plan (1Mb pdf), the Faculty has developed strategies that support Indigenous undergraduate and postgraduate students, post-doctoral researchers, professional and academic staff through a range of initiatives.

 To do so, we work closely with Indigenous Australians who bring a wealth of experience, expertise, knowledge and skills that inform, enrich and improve our understanding of the world.
 Indigenous Australian leaders, academic staff and researchers help us to embed Aboriginal and Torres Strait Islander Australians knowledge systems into our curriculum.
 We develop and improve cultural awareness among our community through teaching, research and engagement to provide a better understanding of Australian Indigenous and Torres Strait Islander history, culture, language and identity.